 If you want to help your uromastyx manage its shedding process, make sure to provide the appropriate humidity levels and maintain a regular misting routine.

-Also, it should have access to a plate of fresh drinking water just in case, although most uromastyx tend to get water from their food or from the air anyway.
+Also, it should have access to a plate of fresh drinking water just in case, although most uromastyx tend to get water from their

 Brumation is a period of dormancy that uromastyx go through during the winter months.